 - Clean up is a cake walk.
 If you hate cleanup as much as I do, then you will appreciate that the CONQUECO has an effortless cleanup process.
 Just wash the coffee cup.
 Then pour water into the water tank with no coffee pod/cup, press the switch button for 5 sec, and the machine goes into an auto wash process.

 - Uses Nespresso capsules only.
 So if you have your favorite flavor of coffee grounds, this battery operated coffee maker will not let you use it.
 Also you’re not going to get a full cup of coffee.
 This is a 2 oz espresso shot.

 - Higher end price.
 Compared to our other battery operated coffee maker picks, the CONQUECO is priced higher at almost $100 bucks.
 But it seems to warrant that premium price point given its available features…I mean seriously…it heats water for you!

 Bottom Line: This compact and light battery operated coffee maker is simple and easy to use.
 It comes with its own rechargeable battery that heats the water for you.
 It makes an aromatic 1-2 ounce espresso shot fast using Nespresso capsules only.
 It’s easy to clean.
 This is for you if you travel frequently, on vacations, and don’t like using the hotel coffee or just want to whip up a cup right from the car with no frills and don’t mind paying a little extra for the convenience.

-For more info, see our full review of the CONQUECO portable espresso maker here.
+For more info, see this full review of the CONQUECO portable espresso maker.

 #2.
 The Makita DCM 501Z Max CST Lithium Ion Cordless Coffee Maker (Best Overall Coffee Maker for Groups)